winngwephyo9/TestingNote/README.md

 /**
  * @function buildAndPopulateCategorizedTree
- * @description Organizes the loaded 3D objects by category and dynamically builds the tree view UI.
+ * @description Organizes the loaded 3D objects by category and dynamically builds
+ * the hierarchical tree view UI in the side panel.
  */
 function buildAndPopulateCategorizedTree() {
     if (!loadedObjectModelRoot || !modelTreeList) return;
     if (loaderTextElement) loaderTextElement.textContent = "Building model tree...";

-    const categorizedObjects = {};
+    // Create a temporary object to group objects by their category name const categorizedObjects = {};
     loadedObjectModelRoot.traverse(child => {
         if ((child.isGroup || child.isMesh) && child.name && child.parent === loadedObjectModelRoot) {